 No detail is too small.
 The more obvious it is that cleanliness is priority one, the more comfortable your clientele will be, and the better the chances that they’ll keep coming back for more.

 Delivery and takeout

-Takeout and delivery were, and continue to be, the closest thing to a savior that the restaurant industry can hope for during the COVID crisis, and this sudden growth of off-premises dining likely won’t go away quickly once the crisis has ended.
+Takeout and delivery were, and continue to be, the closest thing to a savior that the restaurant industry can hope for during the COVID crisis, and this sudden growth of off-premise dining likely won’t go away quickly once the crisis has ended.
 A contact-shy public is not going to rush back into dining rooms as though nothing ever happened.

 A recent Harris Poll finds that only 13% of the public are likely to resume eating out immediately upon reopening, 28% plan to return within 30 days, and 25% will wait two to three months.
 What does this mean?
 It means that simply reopening isn’t going to be a magical solution to the industry’s woes.

 Convenient, efficient, and contactless delivery and takeout service are not just a stop-gap offering.
 As difficult as it may be to offer radically new conveniences to the dining public, it’s even harder to take them away once the public has become accustomed to them, and they’re going to remain status quo well beyond the final mention of COVID on the evening news.

 Perhaps the biggest post-COVID change will involve alterations in the design and layout of dining rooms to accommodate new standards for social distancing.

 It’s a change that will add to initial overhead, as rooms are broken up into smaller areas or barriers are erected to more effectively separate diners from each other.
 It will also decrease revenues as tables are removed to increase distancing, thus significantly reducing earning capacity.